Lower Dharmaram Formation

-The Lower Dharmaram Formation is a sedimentary rock formation found in Andhra Pradesh, India.
+The Lower Dharmaram Formation is a sedimentary rock formation found in Telangana, India.
 It is one of the formations of the Pranhita–Godavari Basin.
 It is of latest Norian and Rhaetian ages (Upper Triassic), and is notable for its fossils of early dinosaurs.

 Vertebrate fauna

 cf. Paratypothorax, cf. Nicrosaurus, fragmentary remains of sauropodomorphs (ISI R279, 280, 281) and neotheropods (ISI R283) have also been recovered from it.